 Your Type 2 diabetes can change over time, so it is very important that your treatments keep up with the changes in your body.
 There are many newer treatments available today like long-acting insulins, and they can seem confusing at first.
 But for many people, they can make a big difference.

-Don’t get bogged down in confusion and fears: on Thursday, March 8 from 12:00PM to 1:00PM ET, learn more about these new long-acting insulin treatments and if they might be right for you.
-Log-in to an easy-to-understand, interactive video session with top clinicians from the world-renowned Joslin Diabetes Center, and one of their patients.
-Empower yourself with trustworthy information and ask our experts questions in real time during the live program.
+Don’t get bogged down in confusion and fears: learn more about these new long-acting insulin treatments and if they might be right for you.
+Log-in to an easy-to-understand, interactive video session with top clinicians from the world-renowned Joslin Diabetes Center, and one of their patients to empower yourself with trustworthy information.

 This three-part program covers:

 - How long-acting insulin treats Type 2 diabetes at different stages of this condition

 - The benefits of different insulin options, and the real story about side effects for each